-5.4.
+4.4.
 Remove compilation warnings

 When developing your software, you might have the tendency to ignore warnings in your build summary.
-Debiotech highly recommends fixing them systematically and quickly.
 They are the sign of weaknesses of your code that might not directly impact the performance of your device but might reduce its robustness and security.

-In addition, Debiotech recommends using compilation options that protect against stack overflow and certain Return-oriented programming (ROP) attacks when available.
+- → fix warnings systematically and quickly - →use compilation options that protect against stack overflow and certain Returnoriented programming (ROP) attacks.

-5.5.
+4.5.
 Use of static code analyzer